 Not when your exam is managed by OUA Exam Services!
 We make sure there are no hidden exam organisation, supervision and venue hire costs on top of your subject fee.

 If you’re 100km or more from your nearest exam venue you could be eligible for a travel subsidy.
-Check out Travel subsidies for application details for more info.
+See Study allowances for application details and more information.

 We work hard to set up exam venues that are ideal for you.
 That’s why we base our venues on OUA student enrolment and location data.